krootee/Ghost/KiCad/Readme.md

 - [ ] Smaller 3V3 regulator.
 How much current do we draw at most?
 - [ ] Ability to measure battery voltage.
 (LTC2943CDD, 2366039)
 - [ ] Change resistors and capacitors 0402 to 0603.
+- [ ] Fix footprint for TMP102 on Ghost Sensorboard

 ### Rev 5 (18.mar 2018)